PWNSXR69/Phishlens/README.md

 A Chrome extension that analyzes pages in real time for common phishing patterns: lookalike domains, suspicious redirect chains, and credential-stealing forms.

-Built as a learning project alongside a BSc in Cybersecurity — this README doubles as notes on the concepts behind each feature.

 ## Features (v0.2)

 - **Lookalike domain detection** — flags domains like `paypa1.com` or `micr0soft-login.com`